-Do you want more traffic every time you publish a new blog post in WordPress?
-If yes, then you can set up automatic new post notifications on your blog.
+Do you want more traffic every time you publish a new blog post?
+If yes, then you can use Noptin to set up automatic new post notifications on your blog.
+For free.

-- How to automatically send new post notifications to your newsletter subscribers whenever you publish new content in WordPress.
+- How to automatically send new post emails to your newsletter subscribers whenever you publish new content in WordPress.

 To follow along with this tutorial, make sure that you’ve installed the latest version of Noptin on your WordPress website.

 Noptin is a free and lightweight WordPress newsletter plugin.
 It allows you to add newsletter subscription forms to your WordPress website, send your newsletter subscribers one-time emails, and automatically notify them whenever you publish a new blog post.